 5. Insensitive to others needs.
-You can get this again with a boss or a colleague, with their lack of empathy they have no thoughts to the needs of those around them.
-If you’re overworked, underpaid, stressed, family issues or ill, to them it’s not their problem, they will offer no help or support, they will just want to take more from you, unless your being idolised, which they are usually doing to play you off against other colleagues, or to get something from you before they drop you again.
+You can get this again with a boss or a colleague, with their lack of empathy, they have no thoughts to the needs of those around them.
+If you’re overworked, underpaid, stressed, family issues or ill, to them it’s not their problem, they will offer no help or support, they will just want to take more from you, unless you are being idealised, which they are usually doing to play you off against other colleagues, or to get something from you before they drop you again.

-A colleague might ask continually to borrow money from you, rarely to never paying you back, they might ask you to go to their home and help them lift or fix something, they might always be in need of a lift to or from work and if you say no for whatever reason you can not help out that day, you will most often get the silent treatment, if you say yes they’ll just ask for more and more, never really showing any form of gratitude, and always just using you more and more to meet their own needs, they don’t care if you have to go out of your way for them on a continued basis, all they care for is their needs are being met.
+A colleague might ask continually to borrow money from you, rarely to never paying you back.
+They might ask you to go to their home and help them lift or fix something.
+They might always be in need of a lift to or from work.
+If you say no for whatever reason, you can not help out that day.
+You will most often get the silent treatment if you say yes they’ll just ask for more and more, never really showing any form of gratitude, and always just using you more and more to meet their own needs, they don’t care if you have to go out of your way for them on a continued basis, all they care for is their needs are being met.

-How to disarm, if it’s not in your contract and you feel uncomfortable doing something then say no, if it’s a colleague, then they will have people to help them if they can not help themselves, yes good people might be in need of support, and there is nothing wrong with doing favours for those in need, just make sure you’re doing them for the right people. narcissistic people are all about taking.
+How to disarm, if it’s not in your contract and you feel uncomfortable doing something then say no, if it’s a colleague, then they will have people to help them if they can not help themselves, yes good people might be in need of support.
+There is nothing wrong with doing favours for those in need, just make sure you’re doing them for the right people.
+Narcissistic people are all about taking.

 How to disarm.
 There’s no easy way out of these things, make sure you safely have as much evidence as you can, in case they come after you, then make the choice to accept no more and leave the job, person or business, they might hit with smear campaigns.
 I’ll add the smear campaign link at the bottom, just stay out of it the best you can.